onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

 * Images from Internet now could be downloaded to Download folder in Android.
 * More consistent toolbar layout mechanism for toolbar on iOS.
-Now Auto Layout is used for layouting toolbar, and `adjustInset` option works better.
+Now Auto Layout is used for layout toolbar, and `adjustInset` option works better.

 #### Fix